-When entering an event each car must complete the car information form.
+When entering an event each car must complete a car information form if not already on file (except Spec Miata).

 Technical inspections may include dyno testing checks.

 The Chief Steward reserves the right to use any reasonable means at his disposal to ensure equitable class structure.